Invasion and dissemination

 Angiogenesis

 Cancer cells also produce another type of protein that inhibits the growth of blood vessels.
-It seems, therefore, that a balance between angiogenesis inhibitors and angiogenesis stimulators determines whether the tumour begins capillary development.
+It seems, therefore, that a balance between angiogenesis inhibitors and angiogenesis stimulators determines whether the tumor begins capillary development.
 Evidence suggests that angiogenesis begins when cells decrease their production of the inhibiting proteins.
 Angiogenesis inhibitors are seen as promising therapeutic agents.

 Microinvasion

-The process of invasion begins when one cancer cell detaches itself from the mass of tumour cells.
+The process of invasion begins when one cancer cell detaches itself from the mass of tumor cells.
 Normally, cells are cohesive and stick to one another by a series of specialized molecules.
 An important early step in cancer invasion appears to be the loss of this property, known as cellular adhesion.
-In many epithelial tumours it has been shown that cell-adhesion molecules such as E-cadherin, which helps to keep cells in place, are in short supply.
+In many epithelial tumors it has been shown that cell-adhesion molecules such as E-cadherin, which helps to keep cells in place, are in short supply.

 Another type of adhesion that keeps cells in place is their attachment to the extracellular matrix, the network of substances secreted by cells and found between them that helps to provide structure in tissues.
 Normally, if a cell is unable to attach to the extracellular matrix, it dies through induction of the cell suicide program known as apoptosis.
 Cancer cells, however, develop a means to avoid death in that situation.